Do you need to eat fruits and vegetables?

 Yet we often hear that doing so is the key to achieving and maintaining a healthy weight.
 What is the basis for this advice?

 For decades, it’s been predominantly larger yet lower-quality observational (also called epidemiological) research.
-For instance, a 2015 systematic review analyzing 17 epidemiological studies found statistically weak associations between eating a lot of produce and lower body weight and waist size.7
+For instance, a 2015 systematic review analyzing 17 epidemiological studies found statistically weak associations between eating a lot of produce and lower body weight and waist size.11

 In observational nutrition studies, a hazard ratio (HR), odds ratio (OR) or relative risk (RR) that is close to 1 means there is almost no observable difference.
-That means any OR less than 2 or greater than 0.50 strongly suggests that any association between a behavior (e.g., eating produce) and an outcome (e.g., weight loss) is likely random and false.
+That means any OR less than 2 or greater than 0.50 strongly suggests that any association between a behavior (e.g., eating produce) and an outcome (e.g., weight loss) is possibly random and false.
 What were the ORs in this study?
-Pretty underwhelming: 0.83 for high intake of fruits or vegetables separately, and 0.91 for high intake of fruits and vegetables combined.
+They were 0.83 for high intake of fruits or vegetables separately, and 0.91 for high intake of fruits and vegetables combined.
 Indeed, even the study authors acknowledged that “The present meta-analysis seems to be limited by low study quality.”

 Guide to observational vs. experimental studies